jenkinsci/aqua-security-scanner-plugin/README.md

 ## Publicly releasing a new version to jenkins-ci.org ##
 See https://wiki.jenkins-ci.org/display/JENKINS/Hosting+Plugins#HostingPlugins-Releasingtojenkinsci.org.
 It describes several alternatives, use the following:

-1. Id not already done, create a *settings.xml* file with your credentials as described
+1. If not already done, create a *settings.xml* file with your credentials as described
 2. Execute and accept defaults for prompts :
 ```
     mvn release:prepare release:perform